gradle/gradle/design-docs/incremental-build.md

 TBD

+## Story: Reduce number of directory scans in up-to-date checks

+TBD

 ## Story: Reduce the in-memory size of the task history cache

 1. Discard history that will never be used, eg for tasks that no longer exist,